The Universe expansion and Energy problems: Matter-Energy, black holes and inertial mass

 $ 0.5cm$We begin this section by mentioning that the whole of this study is based on all main, seriously confirmed principles of Mechanics and Physics, established by Newton, Einstein, Hubble and many others, that coincide in all special cases with the codified, measured and verified laws by a large number of physicists as Maxwell, Lagrange, Hamilton, Shr\"{o}dinger, Bohr and Planck and perfectly modelled by means of the work of Gauss, Euler and Riemann between many others.\\\\ Our starting line here is the following simplified and modified Einstein's equation

 where all symmetrical tensors used here are defined on the ball $B_{e}(O,R(t)) \subset \mathbb{R}^3$ which will be considered as being the Euclidean ball $B_{e}(O,t)$ for sake of simplicity.
-This reduces in fact to assume that the universe expansion speed is the same as the electromagnetic waves' speed which is assumed of being always the same as the light speed in the absolute vacuum (i.e. $c=1$).\\ Recall that all tensors here describe physical and geometrical phenomena that are inherent in the real physical universe at time $t$.
+This reduces in fact to assume that the universe expansion speed is the same as the electromagnetic waves' speed which is assumed of being always the same as the light speed in the absolute vacuum (i.e. $c=1$), although this is incorrect for sufficiently small $t$ (the general case will be discussed at the end of this article).\\ Recall that all tensors here describe physical and geometrical phenomena that are inherent in the real physical universe at time $t$.
 The distribution of matter located in a region of the universe determines, at every time $t$, a distribution $m_t(X)$ of inertial mass which gives birth to a global gravitational field and other force fields.
 This inertial mass is subject to many different evolutive energy transformations (electromagnetic, thermonuclear and radioactive).\\In addition to the inertial static aspect of matter (characterized by the inertial mass) and to this evolutive aspect, we must add the dynamical aspect, i.e. the creation and the transformation of kinetic energy by the movement of matter.
-We notice that the word energy here must be interpreted with a wide, total and unified sense.\\ The physical metric $(g_t)_{ab}$ or $g_t$ (depending on position and time) reflects, at every time $t$, the permanent perturbation of the geometrical flat space ($B_e(O,t),g_e$).
+We notice that here the word energy must be interpreted with a wide, total and unified sense.\\ The physical metric $(g_t)_{ab}$ or $g_t$ (depending on position and time) reflects, at every time $t$, the permanent perturbation of the geometrical flat space ($B_e(O,t),g_e$).
 This perturbation is created, according to Mach-Einstein principle, by the matter - energy distribution; it is expressed by the creation of spatial curvature which is taken into account in the equation (12) through the Ricci tensor $R_{ab}(t)$ and the non negative scalar curvature $R(t)$.
 So the metric $g_t$ measures in fact the effect of the matter contained into the space rather than the geometric volume of this space which is conventionally measured by the Euclidean metric $g_e$.
 However, we notice that these tensors, contrary to Riemannian tensors, can admit singularities that are essentially related to the phenomenon of collapsing of matter generating black holes.
 The equation (12) is written as